Vehrik/FarOut/Characters/Vitals.md

     Death, the rules of which will be covered later.

-    Damage can be categorized as True Damage, meaning that it does not have to contend with a Blocks at all.
-This means that 1 point of True Damage counts as a single Hit, regardless the Character's Defense, and the victim immediately incurs the -1 Core Penalty.
+    Damage can be categorized as True Damage, meaning that it does not have to contend with your Defense at all.
+This means that 1 point of True Damage counts as a single Hit, and the victim immediately incurs the -1 Core Penalty.
 Certain objects, environmental effects, vehicles and very high level Spells deal in True Damage.

 STRIDE
 ------